 - Heat the oil in a large frying pan or wok.

-- Fry the garlic, spring onions, chilli and the cooked or leftover sprouts for around 2 mins (to cook the sprouts from raw, boil for 8-10 mins until tender).
+- Fry the garlic, spring onions, chili, and the cooked or leftover sprouts for around 2 mins (to cook the sprouts from raw, boil for 8-10 mins until tender).

 - Then, add the noodles and beansprouts and fry for 1 min more.